 It is crucial to know how tall and wide your RV is before you go on your first trip.
 The dealership or private seller should tell you the dimensions of the RV.
 Keep the dimensions written somewhere easily accessed from the driver’s seat.
 Repairing a roof-mounted air conditioner, antenna, solar panels, or the roof itself will cost you big time.

-Getting the Wrong Insurance and Roadside Assistance
+Purchasing the Incorrect Insurance and Roadside Assistance

 RV insurance, as well as RV roadside assistance, are different from those you would acquire for a passenger car.